 Founder Chris Coleman led the theatre until 2000.
 He was succeeded by Wier Harmon, who served as Artistic Director until 2003.
 Upon Harmon's departure, Jasson Minadakis became Artistic Director and served until 2006.
 Since July 2007, Freddie Ashley has been Artistic Director.

 AE has long been considered one of the most daring, provocative and consistently excellent theatres in Atlanta.
 AE's work perennially appears on local best-of lists and has garnered dozens of awards.
 Most recently, Creative Loafing named Actor's Express the Best Local Theatre Company of 2011.

 Audits from the past several years can be viewed here.

-Actor's Express Theatre, Inc. is a 501(c)(3) non-profit entity and is a constituent of Theatre Communications Group (TCG) and a member of the Atlanta Coalition of the Performing Arts (ACPA) the National New Play Network (NNPN) and the Atlanta Intown Theatre Partnership (AITP).
+Actor's Express Theatre, Inc. is a 501(c)(3) non-profit entity and is a constituent of Theatre Communications Group (TCG) and a member of the Atlanta Coalition of the Performing Arts (ACPA), The Atlanta Gay & Lesbian Chamber of Commerce (AGLCC), the National New Play Network (NNPN) and the Atlanta Intown Theatre Partnership (AITP).
 Actor's Express operates under the Small Professional Theatre guidelines set by Actors' Equity Association.